On Discriminative Probabilistic Modeling for Self-Supervised Representation Learning: Experiments on Bimodal Representation Learning

 \textbf{(ii)} Is it beneficial to reduce the strength of pushing away each positive pair by introducing $\xi$?

 \textbf{(iii)} What is the benefit of freezing $\boldsymbol{\zeta}$ during the initial training epochs?

 The results are shown in Figure~\ref{fig:ablation}.
 First, we can observe that \alg~with the learned $\boldsymbol{\zeta}$ as in Algorithm~\ref{alg:nuclr} outperforms NUCLR-$\dagger$ with a fixed $\boldsymbol{\zeta}=\zeta_0\mathbf{1}_n$.
 Moreover, we present some examples of images from CC3M with large or small $\tilde{q}'=\exp(\zeta/\tau)$ in Figure~\ref{fig:examples_1}, showing that the learned $\tilde{q}'$ effectively captures data popularity: Images depicting human life, such as portraits, pets, and landscapes, tend to be more popular than abstract symbols and shapes (see App.~\ref{sec:more_examples} for more examples).
 Second, introducing $\xi$ to avoid pushing away positive pairs improves performance in both tasks compared to NUCLR-$\diamondsuit$.
-Lastly, freezing $\boldsymbol{\zeta}$ during the first 5 epochs yields better performance.
+Lastly, freezing $\boldsymbol{\zeta}$ during the first 5 epochs yields better performance, which can be considered as a warm-up stage for learning $\w$ before updating $\boldsymbol{\zeta}$.
 This improvement may arise because model $\w_t$ is far from $\w_*$ in the early stage of training, making the $\boldsymbol{\zeta}$ solved from \eqref{eq:zeta_step} less accurate.
+We did not tune the number of warm-up epochs as the chosen value consistently performs well across our experiments.
 We provide more experimental results in App.~\ref{sec:add_exp_results}.